nimbleapproach/argo-demo/sso/README.md

 # Single Sign On
-Argo can be configured to use Single Sign On and be integrated with various providers.
+Argo has an inbuilt ability to use Single Sign On (SSO) and be integrated with various providers.
 This means you don't have to create any new users in Argo itself and users' access is defined via their membership of various groups defined by the provider.

+We can also give our apps the ability to use SSO without that ability being part of the application itself, we can configure the Ingress for that application to route via an OAuth2 proxy and link into Azure AD.

-## GitHub
+## Argo + GitHub
-Here we will use GitHub as our SSO provider, permissions will be governed by what team(s) your GitHub user belongs to within an Organization.
+Here we will use GitHub as our SSO provider for Argo.
+As Argo is part of our deployment pipeline it makes sense to link to GitHub accounts rather than say Azure or Google.
+Permissions will be governed by what team(s) your GitHub user belongs to within an Organization.
 This is best set up on the organization account, but you can try it on a user account as long as you can get someone to allow it access to your Organization.

 ### 1) Create GitHub OAuth Application
 - In GitHub go to your account settings (from menu top right)